PlexSheep/SREMP/README.md

 for real use.

 Look at the [DevLog](./docs/devlog.md) for more up to date information.
-I try to write down my thoughts and descisions about `SREMP` there.
+I try to write down my thoughts and decisions about `SREMP` there.

 ## 🛠️ Development